 Have you ever tried shooting with both eyes open?
 If you think shooting with one eye closed makes it easier for you to aim your target, think again.
+In an ideal world, we would have been taught from day one to shoot with both eyes open, but instead, we’ve mainly succumbed to our younger selves’ reaction to squint with one eye.

 Advantages of Shooting with Both Eyes Open